astral-fate/Google-UX-Professional-Certificate/Foundations of User Experience Design/Readme.md

 - [ ] Focus on what it feels like for a user to move through a product.
 - [ ] Focus on translating the design’s intent into a functioning experience.
 - [ ] Focus on the experience of a product and how it functions.

+### What are some qualities in a product that make a good user experience?
+Select all that apply.

+The product is usable.

+- [X] Usable products are easier to use for everyone.
+- [ ] The product is useful.
+- [ ] The product is complex.
+- [ ] The product is equitable.